Interest Calculation Types & Why It Matters

 If you had paid cash for your house, you wouldn’t have paid these fees.
 The APY calculation treats these fees as a cost you pay to borrow the money, like interest.
 So APY gives you a better idea of your “effective” interest rate over the life of your loan when you factor in these additional fees.

-A HELOC is a mortgage line of credit, more like a credit card.
+A HELOC is a mortgage line of credit, more like a revolving line of credit.
 Because most people are familiar with this calculation for a credit card, let’s take a relatively straightforward example of calculating the average daily balance.

 At the beginning of the month, you start with a balance of $1,000 on your credit card.
 On the 5th day of the month, you make a payment of $600.
 On the 23rd day of the month, you charge $125 to your credit card.